Fayed-Rsl/chess-analyzer/README.md

 ## 📋 Overview

-A comprehensive chess performance analytics tool that fetches data from Chess.com and generates professional-grade visualizations and insights.
+A comprehensive chess performance analytics tool that fetches data from Chess.com and generates visualizations and insights.
 Perfect for chess players looking to analyze their game patterns, identify strengths/weaknesses, and track improvement over time.

 ### 🎯 What it does:
 - **Fetches** complete game history from Chess.com API